What Are Business Liabilities?

 The Different Types of Liabilities

 Liabilities are shown on your business balance sheet, a financial statement that shows the business situation at the end of an accounting period.
 The assets of the business (what it owns) are shown on the left, and the liabilities and owner equity are shown on the right.
-Liabilities are listed in a specific order:
+Liabilities are listed in a specific order on the balance sheet.

-Long-term liabilities are those obligations of the business which are expected to continue for more than one year.
+Long-term liabilities are listed first.
+They are the obligations of the business which are expected to continue for more than one year.
 These include loans payable and mortgages payable.

-Short-term liabilities are those obligations of the business which are expected to be paid off within a year.
+Short-term liabilities sometimes called current liabilities) are those obligations of the business which are expected to be paid off within a year.
 These include

 - Sales taxes payable: These amounts are collected from customers at the time of sale and held until due to be paid to the appropriate state revenue department.